docker-archive/dcus-hol-2016/docker-cloud/README.md

 Installing the Docker Cloud CLI differs based on the operating system of your *management host*.

-1. Make sure you are logged on to your *management host* (local terminal/command window if using Docker for Mac or Docker for Windows, or an SSH session to **Second v1.11 node**).
+1. Make sure you are logged on to your *management host* (local terminal/command window if using Docker for Mac or Docker for Windows, or an SSH session to **v111node1**).

 2. Install the `docker-cloud` CLI.